 Like MediaShout, EasyWorship 7 is an updated and simplified software package.
 Such basics as slide design, a wide search of the Bible translations, and media are presented in this redesigned version.
 It allows for the integration of video, songs, and Bible verses and you can control your presentation.
 Some users may need to adjust to the interface as it’s quite different than many other familiar applications.
 Additionally, some of the more advanced design elements found in MediaShout and other programs aren’t found here.
 Purchases can be through either an annual subscription (encouraged to receive support options) or a one-time fee.
 It is available only on Windows.

-ProPresenter 6 is one of the most robust editing and playback tools of any of the presentation software options out there.
-It can be simple to operate for most churches, but takes more advanced users to set things up.
+ProPresenter 7 is one of the most robust editing and playback tools of any of the presentation software options out there.
+It can be simple to operate for most churches but takes more advanced users to set things up.
 It provides plenty of articles and video guides and has a strong user group.
-However, it is also one of the most expensive, as copyright Bibles are purchased one by one for $15 to $30 and on a per-computer basis.
-Also, many of the more advanced tools have additional add-on costs.
-The base program is available for Windows and Mac at the price of $399 for a single license or $799 for a site license, plus the Bibles and optional add-ons that many churches would need.
+However, it is also one of the most expensive, as copyright Bibles are purchased one by one for $15 and on a per-computer basis.
+Many of the more advanced tools also have additional add-on costs.
+The base program is available for Windows and Mac at the price of $399 for a single license or $999 for a church campus license, plus the price of whatever copyrighted Bibles you need.

 As you can see, there are plenty of options out there for worship software.
 Investment in the best modern presentation software for your church will allow you to quickly create and display lyrics, images, videos, Scripture verses, and sermon notes.
 It will allow for fast, easy editing while you’re putting it all together, and a control interface that ANYONE can run for your services with very little training.
 Is it worth it?
 We think so!